 During the Second World War, the work of ENSA (Entertainments National Services Association) in taking music to British servicemen, whether active or wounded, was vital to the morale of the troops.
 It was during both World War I and World War II that music therapy became recognized as a formal profession.
-The work of musicians and early music therapists was if not essential, highly helpful, in helping troops and veterans retain their mental health.
+The work of musicians and early music therapists was highly helpful in helping troops and veterans retain their mental health.

 Developments in the United States

-But until the 1940s and 1950s there appeared to be a general lack of understanding of music’s value, apart from its general aesthetic and cultural aspects, from both physicians and musicians.
-The 40’s and 50’s saw the creation of the first music therapy programs in the US.
-The National Association of Music Therapy (NAMT) and the American Association of Music Therapy, along developments in the UK, were the breeding ground for what we know today as music therapy.
+Up till the 1940s and 1950s, there appeared to be a general lack of understanding of music’s value, apart from its general aesthetic and cultural aspects, from both physicians and musicians.
+The ’40s and ’50s saw the creation of the first music therapy programs in the US.
+The National Association of Music Therapy (NAMT) and the American Association of Music Therapy, along with developments in the UK, were the breeding ground for what we know today as music therapy.

-The American Music Therapy Association summarizes really nicely how from the 1940’s music therapy was able to develop:
+The American Music Therapy Association summarizes how from the 1940’s music therapy was able to develop:

 “In the 1940s, three persons began to emerge as innovators and key players in the development of music therapy as an organized clinical profession.
 Psychiatrist and music therapist Ira Altshuler, MD promoted music therapy in Michigan for three decades.
 Willem van de Wall pioneered the use of music therapy in state-funded facilities.
 He wrote the first “how to” music therapy text, Music in Institutions (1936).
 E. Thayer Gaston, known as the “father of music therapy,” was instrumental in moving the profession forward in terms of an organizational and educational standpoint.”

 Forming one organization

 Fast forward to 1971 and that’s the year when the American Association of Music Therapy (AAMT) was established.
 It had differences in philosophy, education, and approach to the NAMT and by 1997 it had grown to 700 members.